BND Hamburger Icon

 Semimonthly payroll schedule pros and cons

-Here are some reasons why a semimonthly payroll schedule might suit your business.
+Here are some reasons why a semimonthly payroll schedule might suit your business:

 • Consistent paydays: With a semimonthly schedule, you’ll always pay your employees on the 15th and 30th of the month.
 Yes, you’ll have to make minor adjustments for bank holidays and weekends, but you can easily do so through your payroll software.

-• Easy withholding calculations: Since you’ll always issue two employee paychecks per month on a semimonthly schedule, you’ll withhold the exact same amount of deductions per paycheck.
+• Easy withholding calculations: Since you’ll always issue two employee paychecks per month on a semimonthly schedule, you’ll withhold the same number of deductions per paycheck.
 This structure makes properly collecting employee taxes and paying benefit premiums much easier.
 It also makes incorporating the costs of new benefits into future paychecks a much simpler process.

-Some businesses, on the other hand, might want to avoid semimonthly payroll schedules for the following reasons.
+Some businesses, on the other hand, might want to avoid semimonthly payroll schedules for the following reasons:

 • Challenging overtime calculations: Workweeks that start in one month and end in another are inevitable.
 They also make overtime calculations much tougher, as overtime hours from the same workweek can land in two different months.
 This separation can confuse employees checking to see whether they’ve been paid accurately.
 It can also confuse you in calculating correct payments.